graphile/crystal/.changeset/ten-seahorses-smoke.md

 "postgraphile": patch
 ---

-PgV4NoIgnoreIndexesPlugin is renamed, moved to graphile-build-pg, and is enabled by default
+PgV4NoIgnoreIndexesPlugin is now PgIndexBehaviorsPlugin, moved to graphile-build-pg, and is enabled by default